psexecsvc/regseek.github.io/README.md

    start site/index.html # Windows
    ```

-# Contributing
+## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+We welcome contributions from the digital forensics community!
+See our [Contributing Guidelines](CONTRIBUTING.md) for details on:

+- Adding new registry artifacts
+- Improving existing documentation
+- Suggesting new features or categories
+- Reporting bugs or inaccuracies

-# License
+## License

-GPL-3.0 license - see [LICENSE](LICENSE) file for details.
+This project is licensed under GPL-3.0 license - see [LICENSE](LICENSE) file for details.

+*RegSeek is a comprehensive Windows Registry forensics reference tool designed to assist digital forensics professionals, incident response teams, and cybersecurity analysts in their investigations.*